Stringing Your 2 Strand Mommy Bracelet Step by Step Instructions

 So you want the beaded portion of your bracelet to be about wrist size minus a half inch.

-(The average wrist size of a medium sized caucasian woman to be about 6", and asian wrists tend to be about 5 ½" à this info is no based on statistical research – just my own immediate experience.
-I have limited experience with other ethnic backgrounds.)
+The average wrist size of a medium sized caucasian woman to be about 6", and asian wrists tend to be about 5 ½" in my experience.

 Adjust the size as necessary by adding or removing beads.
 You might have to readjust the design slightly.